A Dakota Fire Pit is simply a method of building a fire that utilizes a number of advantages over other types of fires.

 – The efficiency of the burn creates less smoke, which means less visibility.

 – This method is particularly useful and manageable if it is very windy compared to other methods.

 – The fire burns below the surface of the ground which shields the flame from being seen, especially at night.

 Since the fire is below the surface, green sticks across the top of the hole, or other methods can be used to easily support cookware.

 When finished, the evidence of a fire is easily removed when you fill the holes with dirt and cover the surface with natural surrounding material.

-Build the Dakota fire hole near the base of a tree to help diffuse the smoke, which will help avoid detection.
+– To further diffuse any potential smoke (if that’s a concern), build the Dakota fire pit near the canopy of a tree to help avoid detection.

 – Choose an area with favorable soil.
 Avoid rocky or rooted areas.

 – Be wary of soil which may ooze with moisture or fill with water.

 – Be sure the fire is out when you’re done!
 Be cautious that the fire is not smoldering roots (or peat) beneath the surface – which could potentially ignite afterwards.